Anna Morrison CBE

 When and where they are advertised

 Knowing where to look and when to apply is one of the biggest tasks you will need to consider.
-Apprenticeships could be advertised on the Government website ‘Find an Apprenticeship,’ through jobs sites and also on the employer’s own website.
+Apprenticeships could be advertised on the Government website ‘Find an Apprenticeship,’ through jobs sites, through social media and also on the employer’s own website.

 Considering apprenticeships is not a ‘once in a lifetime’ decision.
 Apprenticeships can be a great choice for those leaving school or college but are also a brilliant option for later in your career as a way to increase your skills or even re-train for a new career.
 Apprenticeships can be started at any age, so my key piece of advice: keep your options open.